coins/module-manager/src/README.md

-# Modules Manager
+# Module Manager
 Installation-free ES6 module manager and CDN.
 The *users* of modules require no setup.
 Just copy paste an ES6 import and you're good.

 Even module *developers* require nothing but git.
 No npm, no dependencies.
-Only module *publishers* require a dependency.
+Only module *publishers* require a dependency, and only if they do not want to create Github repositories by hand.

 - Native ES6 module imports
 - Git as version manager
 - Github pages used as CDN
 - Testing with the Jasmine Standalone Framework (in browser and with TravisCLI)
 - Documentation and type checking via JSDocs
+- TODO: Resource integrity verification with CSP
 - TODO: Compatibility with npm
-- TODO: Resource integrity verification with CSP

 ## Publisher Setup